 – Reza Bevar | Founder & CEO | Kaloud

 What’s the Risk and ROI?

-The greater risk are the costly consequences of not having a systematic way to address your organization’s talent management needs.
+The real risk is allowing the status quo to continue.
 What’s the cost of having a disengaged or underperforming employee and not knowing it, or not knowing what to do about it?
 What’s the cost of making the wrong hire?
 Or the cost of not knowing what to expect from a project team or how to help them work well together?
+What’s the cost of allowing internal frictions within the organization to remain?
 I think you’ll agree with me that these costs can be pretty high.

 Conversely, the ROI of getting it right is significant.
-When you take a systematic approach to talent management – backed with a universal language that works across departmental and functional boundaries, world-class support, actionable reporting, and an assessment model specifically designed for busy managers – you can transform breakdowns into breakthroughs and leverage your talent management for sustainable competitive advantage.
+When you have a universal language that works across functional boundaries, actionable reporting, and an assessment model designed for fast-paced environments, you can then take a systematic approach to strategic execution.
+You can then more easily transform breakdowns into breakthroughs and drive exponential business growth.

 Become Your Company’s Sponsor